tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 Examples
 -------

-	The examples folder contains 7 HTML files.
+	The examples folder contains 8 HTML files.
 The first example file depicts a mini tolito progress bar with a percentage counter.
 The second file contains a jQuery Mobile dialog with an embedded tolito progress bar.
 The third file shows an overlay which contains a centered message box with an enclosed tolito progress bar.
 The fourth file contains a jQuery Mobile dialog with a tolito progress bar which starts loading after a specified delay period.
 The fifth example depicts the usage of a basic unconfigured mini tolito progress bar.
 The sixth example shows a tolito progress bar which stops after 5 seconds.
-The last example depicts a tolito progress bar which stops after 5 seconds and resumes after 3 seconds.
+The seventh example depicts a tolito progress bar which stops after 5 seconds and resumes after 3 seconds.
 Note that the example HTML files are using the CDN-hosted versions of jQuery Mobile and jQuery.
+The last example shows how to explictly set the progress bar's value.

 Quick Start Guide
 ---------------